insideout10/wordlift-docs/docs/discover.rst

 .. image:: /images/wordlift-edit-entity-faceted-search-widget-frontend.gif

 Users can choose multiple concepts to drill down the list of articles related to them.

-The default title for this widget - when it is added to a page - is "Related articles".
-This can be customised by adding any custom title in the shortcode.
+The default title for this widget - when it is added to a page - is "**Related articles**".
+This title be customised by adding the new title in the shortcode as shown in the example below.

 .. code-block:: html

-	[wl_faceted_search title="this is my title"]
+	[wl_faceted_search title="this is my new title"]

 The Chord Widget
 _____________